 - How educated is your audience?
-For example, should writers assume a 6th-grade reading level, 10th grade, university?
+For example, should writers assume a 6th-grade reading level, 10th-grade, or university?

 If you want humor in your content, keep in mind that it’s hard to write funny — and even harder for your content creators to get the tone just right every time.
 You may need to pay a bit more to cover the extra time it takes to embed humor in the piece, and you’ll need to give specific direction.

 First, define what kind of humor works best for you.
 Sarcasm?
+Witty puns?
+Funny pop culture references?
 Self-deprecating humor?
 Dad jokes?